-Recent advances in AI4Material research have utilized graph-based deep learning models \citep{xie2018crystal, xie2021crystal}, with a particular focus on diffusion models \citep{lin2024equicsp, jiao2024crystal}.
-These models employ graph-based diffusion techniques to generate multiple atoms while preserving the invariant properties within the models.
-However, traditional graph-based approaches, including graph neural networks and graph transformers, are restricted to pairwise relationships \citep{kim2022equivariant}, where atoms are represented as nodes and atomic bonds as edges.
-This \emph{limitation} restricts their ability to model higher-order interactions, which are crucial to capturing the structural complexity of crystal materials.
-Crystal structures often exhibit complex interactions, such as shared lattice points and multi-atomic coordination \citep{voet1970crystal, grimmer1974coincidence}, which are difficult to represent comprehensively using only pairwise edges.
+Recent advances in AI-driven materials research have leveraged graph-based deep learning models \citep{xie2018crystal, xie2021crystal}, with a particular focus on diffusion models \citep{lin2024equicsp, jiao2024crystal}.
+These approaches employ graph-based diffusion techniques to generate atomic configurations while preserving structural invariants.
+However, traditional graph-based approaches, including graph neural networks and graph transformers, are inherently limited to modeling pairwise relationships \citep{kim2022equivariant}, where atoms are represented as vertices and atomic bonds as edges.
+This constraint prevents them from capturing higher-order interactions that are crucial for representing the structural complexity of crystal materials.
+Crystal structures often exhibit multi-body effects, such as shared lattice points and multi-atomic coordination \citep{voet1970crystal, grimmer1974coincidence}, which cannot be comprehensively represented using only pairwise edges.
 For instance, in perovskite structures (\ce{ABX3}), the B-site cation is coordinated by six X anions forming an octahedron---a quintessential multi-body interaction that pairwise edges alone cannot fully capture.

-To overcome the limitation above, we employ \emph{hypergraphs}, a robust graph data structure capable of capturing high-order relationships, to model the structure of crystal materials.
-Hypergraphs offer significant advantages over traditional graph representations by naturally encoding multi-atom interactions through hyperedges that link more than two atoms.
-In this framework, the model can offer a more expressive means of capturing the intricate coordination and structural dependencies within crystal structures.
-Hypergraphs represent atomic arrangements, enabling analysis of crystal stability, coordination geometry, and bond distributions.
-Their ability to incorporate symmetries and periodicity makes them ideal for modeling the fundamental properties and behaviors of crystalline materials.
+To overcome this limitation, we employ \emph{hypergraphs}, a generalized graph structure capable of capturing high-order relationships, to model crystal materials.
+Hypergraphs offer a key advantage over traditional graph representations by naturally encoding multi-atom interactions through hyperedges that connect more than two atoms simultaneously.
+This enables a more expressive representation of the intricate coordination environments and structural dependencies within crystal structures, facilitating the analysis of crystal stability, coordination geometry, and bond distributions.
+Moreover, the ability of hypergraphs to inherently incorporate symmetries and periodicity makes them particularly well-suited for modeling the fundamental properties of crystalline materials.